MironovaLab/iSensors/README.md

 Introduction
 --------------------------------------------------

-The **iSensorsCisTransPanelCreate.R** function performs the recognition of binding sites in promoters using positional weight matrices and generates an object for a cis-trans type panel, if the recognition is limited to differentially expressed genes, and cis-trans type gene panel if not.
+The **iSensorsCisTransPanelCreate** function performs the recognition of binding sites in promoters using positional weight matrices and generates an object for a cis-trans type panel, if the recognition is limited to differentially expressed genes, and cis-trans type gene panel if not.
 Format for cis/cis-trans panels is compatible with iSensors R package.

 The function receives (1) a set of promoters in FASTA format, (2) a positional probability matrix in Homer format, (3) a list of RNA-seq experiments with logFC and adjusted p-values for each gene (optional) and (4) the the corresponding trivial gene names in txt format (optional).